 Mowatt: Initially, it kind of colours your whole life, but you begin to learn to control it and not let it control you.
 I found that high power drugs like morphine, all they did was addle my brain and seemed to make the pain more acute – they seemed to sharpen it, if that makes any sense.
 But once you get onto a regime of painkillers that suit you, you begin to be able to control the rest of your life and control the pain with – how would I put it?
 Not meditation, but you learn to be in a quiet place away from the pain; you learn to put the pain somewhere else.
 I use a technique of visualisation, in that, I can, even as I speak to you now, that if the pain is really bad, I could take myself on a journey and put the pain somewhere else away from me.

 Go to somebody else who is in pain and can help you and teach you the visualisation techniques, as I say – the way to be just in a quiet place and put the pain somewhere else, so as you can get on with your life.
 I admit that there are still days when the pain controls me and you really won’t want to be around when that’s happening.
 But the bad days are really vile and the good days are many more than they used to be – many more than they used to be.
 But you have to be positive; if you’re negative all the time the pain will seem worse, much, much worse!
 You have to be positive and you have to focus on what you can do and what it’s allowing you to do and go that step further every day.
 Just take it that step further.
 You can do it!

-* Prof Candy McCabe – Complex Regional Pain Syndrome, phantom limbs and Mirror Therapy
+- Professor Candy McCabe, Complex Regional Pain Syndrome, Phantom Limbs and Mirror Therapy